 In addition to almost 365 days of sunshine, the following is a summary of the benefits as associated with the psychology intern position:

-- Professional development time
+- Professional development time (can be used for dissertation release time)

 - Off on all University approved holidays